How can a smart meter save you money?

 What if I’m a prepayment customer?

 Smart meters are available to all Shell Energy customers.
 With a smart prepayment meter, you can easily track your remaining credit via your IHD, which can be positioned anywhere in your home for easy access.
-A smart meter also means you can top up your gas and electricity whenever and however it suits you best - online, through the Shell Energy Top Up app, or at your nearest PayPoint outlet.
+A smart meter also means you can top up your gas and electricity whenever and however it suits you best - top up online, through the Shell Energy Top Up app, or at your nearest PayPoint outlet.
 You can top up from the comfort of your home, at any time.
-Learn more about your smart prepayment meter here.
+Learn more about your smart prepayment meter.

 Book your smart meter installation